Blog Post

 • The brief AT&T spike aligns with the same moment seen in city-level data.

-The result: Consistent 3–6 second latency, internally and externally.
+The result: Consistent 3 to 6 second latency, both internally and externally.

-With that intelligence, they could rule out the usual suspects:
+With that data, they could rule out the usual suspects:

-The process of elimination worked like a proper diagnostic: isolate each layer, eliminate what’s clean, and close in on the source.
-Parsing response headers like x-envoy-upstream-service-time confirmed the latency was occurring further upstream, deep within Company A’s own service environment.
+The process of elimination worked like a proper diagnostic: isolate each layer, eliminate what's clean, and close in on the source.
+Parsing response headers like x-envoy-upstream-service-time confirmed the latency was occurring further upstream, deep within Company A's own service environment.
 This pointed engineers in the right direction without them needing to sift through endless log lines.
-Trace IDs and timestamps were shared with internal teams to help pinpoint issues around application dependencies—eventually confirmed to be the root cause.
+Trace IDs and timestamps were shared with internal teams to help pinpoint issues around application dependencies, which were confirmed as the root cause.

 This methodical approach, including initial discussion and setup, took just three hours and about 15 test runs.
-There was no guesswork.
-Just clarity.
+No guesswork, just clarity.

 After internal validation, teams began work on the improvements, which are still ongoing but already measurable where it matters most.